 If a manufacturing company is using spreadsheets to manage inventory; continually finding itself in either overstocked or understocked positions; and dealing with inventory counts that don’t align with actual inventory available, then it’s probably already losing money and customers.

-Rather than wasting time, money and resources maintaining a complex IT infrastructure, today’s manufacturers are choosing SaaS-based inventory management solutions that can not only meet their current needs, but also adapt quickly to the future needs of an expanding organization.
-By helping manufacturers reduce manual work and streamline their operations, a scalable inventory management solution can reduce costs, improve efficiencies and increase productivity.
+Rather than wasting time, money and resources maintaining a complex IT infrastructure, today’s manufacturers are choosing a SaaS-based inventory management software that can not only meet their current needs, but also adapt quickly to the future needs of an expanding organization.
+By helping manufacturers reduce manual work and streamline their operations, a scalable inventory management software can reduce costs, improve efficiencies and increase productivity.
 So, how can modern inventory management software help manufacturers solve their biggest pain points, and how to pick a solution that will scale with the business?

 Assess Your Pain Points

 Achieving optimal inventory levels requires a delicate balance.
 Have too little and you end up with stock-outs and unhappy customers, too much and you’re carrying additional costs, taking up valuable space and potentially stocking obsolete inventory.
 Manufacturers must examine their inventory management processes and come up with strategies that can meet customer demands while also cutting down inventory costs.
-Businesses must also focus on reducing uncertainty due to fluctuations in demand, stock-outs, order duplications, etc. Together, these problems can lead to substantial financial losses – all of which can be mitigated by using an inventory management system that delivers real-time inventory visibility.
+Businesses must also focus on reducing uncertainty due to fluctuations in demand, stock-outs, order duplications, etc. Together, these problems can lead to substantial financial losses – all of which can be mitigated by using an inventory management software that delivers real-time inventory visibility.